joshithakg/PizzaCatcher_JoshithaKalyani/README.md

 ### Closing Thoughts

-PizzaCatcher started as a small experiment but turned into a complete and replayable game.
-It taught me a lot about how games handle timing, collisions, scoring, and feedback.
-The project is simple, but it feels rewarding to play, and I’m proud of how much I was able to learn and polish in a short time.
+PizzaCatcher taught me a lot about how games handle motion.
+The project is simple, but it feels satufying to play and I am quite proud of how much I was able to learn through p5play Libraries in a short time.

 ## File Overview